 Asperger's syndrome is not a learning disability and it has features of autism spectrum disorder, nonverbal learning disabilities, and Attention Deficit Hyperactivity Disorder (ADHD).

+In the social interaction domain, individuals with Asperger's syndrome tend to have limited and sometimes inappropriate kinds of behaviours in the social interaction domain.
 They have difficulties with nonverbal communication, for example, they have a hard time reading gestures or facial expressions and sometimes their gestures and facial expressions don't communicate what it is that they're thinking and feeling.

+They often have difficulties understanding emotional cues so they miscue when listening to someone or watching somebody.
 They may then say something inappropriate or they may repeat something that isn't appropriate to the situation because they're miss reading the social aspect of the situation or the emotional aspect of the situation.

+Individuals with Asperger's are often seen to have low eye contact either not making good eye contact or sustaining good eye contact.
 In this social interaction domain those with Asperger's tend also to be at risk for not having many friends, they tend to be socially isolated.

+In the language area, those with Asperger's often are extremely verbal highly verbal and their language can be very sophisticated at times what they do.
 When they're talking is that they tend to discuss themselves and their interests and not focus on the interests of others it can be a one-sided conversation and some of that prosody the flow.

+The reciprocal flow between one person another can be awkward they tend to be literal in the ways that they understand language.
 For example, if you was with somebody with Asperger syndrome and you was to say get out of here they might physically they may mean they may think that it means that you want them to get up and physically move away as opposed to get out of here.

+You can't believe that that just happened so there's this literal component to the way they understand language and that tends to be very difficult for many individuals with Asperger's.
 The ways that they use their voice both the tone of their voice the pitch of their voice when they're speaking and the way that they modulate the volume of their voice can be problematic.

 Asperger's tend to be very sophisticated in terms of the language that they use the vocabulary and language.